-- A. Overview of Corporate License Fees and the License Fee Credit Under Section 12-20-105 of the South Carolina Code

-- B. Eligible Project

-- C. Qualifying Infrastructure
+- A. Background on Corporate License Fees and the License Fee Credit Under Section 12-20-105 of the South Carolina Code - B. Eligible Project - C. Qualifying Infrastructure - D. General Questions about the Utility License Fee Credit

-- D. General Questions about the Utility License Fee Credit - E. Exhibit A sections 12-20-10 and 12-20-105
+E. Exhibit A - sections 12-20-10 and 12-20-105

-A. Overview of Corporate License Fees and the License Fee Credit Under Section 12-20-105 of the South Carolina Code
+A. Background on Corporate License Fees and the License Fee Credit Under Section 12-20-1051 of the South Carolina Code

 Chapter 20, Title 12 of the South Carolina Code imposes two types of corporation license fees.
 The first type is the general corporate license fee imposed on most corporations by section 12-20-50 of the South Carolina Code.
 It is calculated based upon capital stock and paid-in or capital surplus.
-In the place of the license fee imposed by section 12-20-50, section 12-20-100 imposes a second type of license fee on "every express company, street railway company, navigation company, waterworks company, power company, electric cooperative, light company, gas company, telegraph company, and telephone company."
-This license fee is commonly referred to as the "Utility License Fee."
-The Utility License Fee is calculated based on 1) One dollar for each thousand dollars (or fraction thereof) of the fair market value of property owned and used by the taxpayer in this State in the conduct of its business; and 2) Three dollars for each thousand dollars (or fraction thereof) for services rendered in this State from a regulated business.
+In the place of the license fee imposed by section 12-20-50, section 12-20-100 imposes a second type of license fee on "every express company, street railway company, navigation company, waterworks company, power company, electric cooperative, light company, gas company, telegraph company, and telephone company."2 This license fee is commonly referred to as the "Utility License Fee."
+The Utility License Fee is calculated based on 1) One dollar for each thousand dollars (or fraction thereof) of the fair market value of property owned and used by the taxpayer in this State in the conduct of its business; and 2) Three dollars for each thousand dollars (or fraction thereof) for services rendered in this State from a regulated business.4

 Section 12-20-105 of the South Carolina Code provides a credit against the Utility License Fee.
-This credit is only available for companies paying the Utility License Fee imposed by section 12-20-100.
-This credit has historically been referred to as the "Utility License Fee Credit."
+This credit is only available for companies paying the Utility License Fee imposed by section 12-20-100.5 This credit has historically been referred to as the "Utility License Fee Credit."6

-A taxpayer may claim the Utility License Fee Credit for amounts paid in cash to provide qualifying infrastructure (as defined below) for an eligible project (as defined below), subject to the limits provided in section 12-20-105.
+A taxpayer may claim the Utility License Fee Credit for amounts paid in cash to an eligible project (as discussed below) if that cash is used to provide qualifying infrastructure (as defined below) for the project, subject to the limits provided in section 12-20-105.